Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <li id="limited-palettes"><b>Limiting palettes (LP), indexing textures, or color quantizing</b> are names for the concept of reducing the amount of colors in a texture to only the necessary shades.
 This can either be done by hand or automatically using a program like GIMP or Aseprite.
 Limited palette textures generally have colors reused throughout the texture and noticeable color transitions, as opposed to a blurry texture where color transitions are fuzzy and hard to make out or noisy textures which will be covered directly below.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/9.png" alt="indexed textures" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 9:</b> Left: A “limited palette” texture.
+  <p class="center"><i><b>Picture 9:</b> Left: A "limited palette" texture.
 Center: A blurry texture.
 Right: A noisy texture.</i></p>
   <br>
   <li id="noise"><b>Noise</b>, as opposed to limited palette is a filter which randomly brightens and darkens pixels to give a grainer look, oftentimes used by novice pixel artists.
-In other contexts, it can mean a texture with no “definition”, in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them, oftentimes on materials that make no sense to be noisy.</li>
+In other contexts, it can mean a texture with no "definition", in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them, oftentimes on materials that make no sense to be noisy.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/10.png" alt="noise" class="center" loading="lazy">
-  <p class="center"><i><b>Picture 10:</b> Left: A “noisy” texture with an excessively large palette.
-Right: A “noisy” texture with no definition and just a random mess of pixels.</i></p>
+  <p class="center"><i><b>Picture 10:</b> Left: A "noisy" texture with an excessively large palette.
+Right: A "noisy" texture with no definition and just a random mess of pixels.</i></p>
   <br>
-  <li id="jappa"><b>Jasper “JAPPA” Boerstra</b> is Minecraft’s current lead art director and pixel artist, and has been working on the game’s art since 2017.
+  <li id="jappa"><b>Jasper "JAPPA" Boerstra</b> is Minecraft’s current lead art director and pixel artist, and has been working on the game’s art since 2017.
 In addition, he was mostly responsible for the 1.14 texture update.</li>
   <br>
-  <li id="prog-art"><b>Programmer art</b> (often colloquially referred to as “progart” or “PA”) is an umbrella term that describes the textures and the general art style used in Minecraft before version 1.14 (except all of the new textures that were added in 1.13).
+  <li id="prog-art"><b>Programmer art</b> (often colloquially referred to as "progart" or "PA") is an umbrella term that describes the textures and the general art style used in Minecraft before version 1.14 (except all of the new textures that were added in 1.13).
 These weren’t made by Jappa, or any real artist, but by the developers of the game.
 Note that this term wasn’t coined by Mojang, and outside of the Minecraft resource pack community it refers to placeholder visuals usually created by the programmers as placeholders for new features, which is what the pre-1.14 textures basically are, since many of the widely used ones were originally made by Notch in paint.net within a span of minutes.</li>
   <br>
   <li id="jappa-textures"><b>Jappa textures</b> directly oppose Programmer Art.
 They were made by dedicated pixel artists like Jappa and they have a consistent art style.
 They are featured in all versions after 1.14 inclusive.</li>
   <br>